lihengcao/blog/_posts/2023-05-03-preview-changes-locally.md

 ---
-title: "Getting Jekyll to Work Locally"
+title: Getting Jekyll to Work Locally
 date: 2024-05-03
 ---
 Having GitHub handle the build/deployment of this blog was cool.
 However, I realized that relying entirely on GH means that I'd have a slow turnaround when developing, not to mention clogging up my commit history and not learning the basics of how Jekyll works.